 I love this recipe for a couple of reasons:

-1. It can be easily prepped ahead and then quickly combined and sauteed just before serving.
+1. It can be easily prepped ahead and then quickly combined and sautéed just before serving.

-2. The result is amazing!
+2. The results are amazing!

 I like to use rib eye steaks for this dish because the meat is so soft and flavorful.
 A less expensive sirloin steak will work well too, but the rib eye takes it up a notch.
 I have found the rib eye steaks at Wal Mart and have been very pleased with the price and quality of meat at my local.
 The Asian grocery store sells the rib eye steaks as well, in fact, buy lots of meat and fish and the Asian grocery because I find smaller portions and a better variety of cuts of the meat I need for asian dishes.

 I am a fan of the Panda Brand Oyster Sauce and always have it on hand.
-It is essential in this dish and with this as the base a quick brown sauce is very easy to make a by simply adding water in equal amounts to the oyster sauce.
+It is essential in this dish and with this as the base a quick brown sauce is very easy to make by simply adding water in equal amounts to the oyster sauce.